-According to the Institute of Medicine (IOM), "Since about 1980, asthma prevalence and asthma-related hospitalizations and deaths have increased substantially, especially among children.
-Recent studies have suggested that indoor exposures - to dust mites, cockroaches, mold, pet dander, tobacco smoke, and other biological and chemical pollutants - may influence the disease course of asthma."
+According to the National Academy of Medicine (NAM), “Since about 1980, asthma prevalence and asthma-related hospitalizations and deaths have increased substantially, especially among children.
+Recent studies have suggested that indoor exposures – to dust mites, cockroaches, mold, pet dander, tobacco smoke, and other biological and chemical pollutants – may influence the disease course of asthma.”

 “More than 6 million children in the U.S. have asthma.
 Genes are known to play a role, and so does the home environment.
 Childhood asthma has been linked to indoor mold growing in a child’s home as a result of moisture problems such as water leaks.” – National Institutes of Health (NIH)

-There is not much that is more nauseating then a musty smelling basement.
+There is not much that is more nauseating than a musty smelling basement.
 Just the thought of having to spend time down there can cause dread.
-And when upstair space is limited, a foul smelling basement is never an ideal space for extra storage.
+And when upstairs space is limited, a foul-smelling basement is never an ideal space for extra storage.
 Musty odors and mildew ruin clothing, furniture, carpeting, toys, air conditioners, household knick-knacks, sports equipment, fabrics, etc.

-There are different ways to remove mold from a home with bleach being the most popular method for cleaning.
+There are several different ways to remove mold in basements.
+Most homeowners reach for the bottle of bleach and get to work.
+However, bleach requires direct contact with mold to kill it.
+When mold is found on porous basement materials, like drywall, concrete, or fabric, bleach is not as effective because it cannot reach the mold below the surface.
 Bleach is classified as hazardous and if you choose to use it you will need to ensure the basement is properly ventilated, that you wear protective gloves and goggles, and that you never mix bleach with ammonia or other cleaning agents.

-Alternatively, you can choose to remove visible molds safely and effectively using BioZap® Mold & Mildew Cleaner.
+Alternatively, you can choose to remove visible mold in basement safely and effectively using BioZap Mold & Mildew Cleaner.
 BioZap is a 100% all-natural cleaning product made from the Australian Tea Tree Oil.
-Tea tree oil has long been considered an antiseptic in Australia and the popularity and use of the oil has grown substantially world wide (still awaiting testing by US EPA).
+Tea tree oil has long been considered an antiseptic, anti-microbial, and antifungal agent in Australia and the popularity and use of the oil has grown substantially worldwide (still awaiting testing by US EPA).
+Tea tree oil evaporates very slowly (low vapor pressure).
+A single application will continue to work, long after it is applied.

-If visible molds are not present but a musty odor persists than place a jar(s) of BioZap Air Purifier & Deodorizer in the basement and allow vapors of the all-natural oil to permeate throughout the room.
-The released vapors of the tea tree oil will break down mold spores floating in the air or sitting on surfaces, leaving your basement smelling clean for months to come.
+If visible molds are not present, but a musty odor persists than place a jar(s) of BioZap Air Purifier & Deodorizer in the basement and allow vapors of the all-natural oil to permeate throughout the room.
+The released vapors of the tea tree oil will break down mold spores floating in the air and deep inside porous surfaces, leaving your basement smelling clean for months to come.

 Skeptical?
 Read what people like you have had to say about BioZap.